 Bursitis (inflammation of fluid-filled sacs that cushion joints)

 A dull, achy pain at the back of the heel.

 This is not a diagnostic tool.
 See your healthcare professional if needed.

 Are there any genetic or lifestyle factors that play a part in this condition?

 Heels and ankles are designed to absorb the impact of your body weight when walking, running or undertaking any form of physical exertion, so anyone can develop heel and ankle pain at any point in their lives, and sometimes pain can clear up on its own.
 One genetic factor that plays a role is your underlying foot shape such as flat feet and high arches that may lead to poor mechanical function.
 Lifestyle factors such as ill-fitting footwear, or being overweight or sporty can also increase the risk of heel and ankle pain.
 Older people and those with other medical conditions are also more susceptible.

 You can ease most common heel and ankle pain yourself at home, following the tips below.
-However, if you experience any foot care issues that do not resolve themselves naturally or through routine foot care within two weeks, if the pain is stopping you doing normal activities, the pain is reoccuring, if you experience any tinling or loss of sensation, if you have diabetes or if you experience severe pain after an injury, your foot is in a funny shape, a snap, grinding or popping noise at the time of injury and difficulty moving your ankle or foot, please contact your local healthcare professional for further medical advice.
+However, if you experience any foot care issues that do not resolve themselves naturally or through routine foot care within two weeks, if the pain is stopping you doing normal activities, the pain is reoccurring, if you experience any tingling or loss of sensation, if you have diabetes or if you experience severe pain after an injury, your foot is in a funny shape, a snap, grinding or popping noise at the time of injury and difficulty moving your ankle or foot, please contact your local healthcare professional for further medical advice.